The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 ### Floorplanning

-This section describes ORFS floorplanning and placement functions using the GUI.
+This section describes OpenROAD-flow-scripts floorplanning and placement functions using the GUI.

 #### Floorplan Initialization Based On Core And Die Area